Our Dumb Animals: Content

-The magazine featured reports on the MSPCA's activities and members, updates on pending legislation.
-It also published accounts of animal cruelty, juxtaposed with depictions of animals' intelligence and loyalty, to contrast human and animal behavior.
+The magazine featured reports on the MSPCA's activities and members, and updates on pending legislation.
+It also published accounts of animal cruelty alongside depictions of animals' intelligence and loyalty, contrasting human and animal behavior.

-It also included material on humane education, such as essays and fictional animal morality tales, and a regular "Children's Department" with stories and illustrations encouraging kindness toward animals.
-The magazine made extensive use of visual material, including reproductions of animal paintings by Edwin Landseer and Rosa Bonheur.
+The magazine included material on humane education, such as essays and fictional animal morality tales, and a regular "Children's Department" with stories and illustrations encouraging kindness toward animals.
+It used visual material, including reproductions of animal paintings by Edwin Landseer and Rosa Bonheur.

-Legacy
+Later coverage

-Our Dumb Animals was featured in the exhibition Be Kind: A Visual History of Humane Education as an important publication in the early American humane movement.
-The exhibition described it as the first magazine in the United States devoted to animal welfare and kindness toward all species.
-Its success was said to have inspired similar publications and contributed to the growth of humane education.
-The magazine was also noted for combining educational content with visual design, helping to shape early efforts to communicate humane values through print media.
+Our Dumb Animals was featured in the exhibition Be Kind: A Visual History of Humane Education.
+The exhibition described it as the first magazine in the United States devoted to animal welfare and kindness toward all species, and stated that it influenced similar publications and humane education work.
+The exhibition also noted the magazine's use of educational content and visual design in promoting humane values through print media.